 The above agencies utilize any number of resources in criminal investigations, including wiretaps of telephones, confidential informants, and seizures of bank records.
 Federal sentencing guidelines provide significant punishment involving incarceration.
 Many crimes which can be filed in state courts can also be filed in federal courts, but the punishments are far in excess of what a person may expect.

-Sentencing and punishment is determined in the United States District Court (also known as federal court) by application of the United States Sentencing Guidelines.
+Sentencing and punishment are determined in the United States District Court (also known as a federal court) by application of the United States Sentencing Guidelines.
 The guidelines are calculated by determining the total offense level and a defendant’s criminal history.
 The process to make this determination is complicated even for most attorneys who do not regularly practice criminal law in United States District Court.
 There are a numbering of factors that are considered in calculating the total offense level for most types of cases.
 These factors, properly calculated, can reduce a criminal defendant’s sentence by a number of years whereas improperly calculated guidelines may result in an additional number of years imprisonment.

 How are Federal Sentencing Guidelines Calculated?

-For Scott’s clients, the analysis of the federal sentencing guidelines initially begins with Scott meeting with his client, investigating the case, reviewing the evidence in the possession of the United States Attorney’s Office and preparing an initial calculation.
+For Scott’s clients, the analysis of the federal sentencing guidelines initially begins with Scott meeting with his client, investigating the case, reviewing the evidence in the possession of the United States Attorney’s Office, and preparing an initial calculation.
 The more official process begins with meeting with a probation officer who will prepare a presentence investigation report for submission to the court.
-Often times, it seems as if the presentence report is calculated favoring the position of the United States Attorney’s Office for which a more detailed analysis is required to research and refute the conclusions of the PSR writer.
+Oftentimes, it seems as if the presentence report is calculated favoring the position of the United States Attorney’s Office for which a more detailed analysis is required to research and refute the conclusions of the PSR writer.
 The federal criminal defense lawyer prepares his response to the PSR on behalf of his client.
-Ultimately, the PSR and the defense lawyer’s responses are submitted to the judge and arguments are made at the sentencing hearing.
+Ultimately, the PSR and the defense lawyer’s responses are submitted to the judge, and arguments are made at the sentencing hearing.

 The Sentencing Guidelines Are Not Mandatory